frobnitzem/psik_api/README.md

 ## Authorization and Authentication

-The server has 2 modes of operation:
+The server has 3 modes of operation:

+  1. local -- when specifically requested with configuration setting "authz"="local".
+     In this mode, only requests originating from the localhost IP (either v4 or v6) will be served.
+Also, this mode is the only way to serve the full API through a UNIX domain socket.

-  1. local -- when Request.transport is not available
+  2. insecure -- when Request.transport is not available
      (started without certified serve).

-       TODO: must be specifically requested with `--local`
+In this case the user name is taken as 'addr:<addr>' -- based on the client's address.
+Psik_api will refuse to issue tokens (hence no access to secured routes) in this case.

   3. TLS -- when started with `certified serve`

 In local mode, the system sees all jobs as owned by user `local:psik_api`.
-This mode is triggered when psik\_api is started without `certified serve`.

 In TLS mode, the `user` value is read from a biscuit token that the client provides on each request.